elektron-technology/ck-autocomplete/README.md

 1. Make changes
 2. Run `gulp test` and make sure they all pass
-3. Run `gulp` to genarate new distribution code
+3. Run `gulp` to generate new distribution code
 4. Bump version accordingly and publish it

 ## License